Dama, Suwayda

-Dama (داما) is a village in the As-Suwayda Governorate of southwest Syria.
-It is located in the heart of the Lejah lava plateau, 29 km north west of the city of As-Suwayda.
-According to the Syria Central Bureau of Statistics, Dama had a population of 1,799 in the 2004 census.
+Dama (داما) is a village in the Suwayda Governorate of southwest Syria.
+It is located in the heart of the Lajat lava plateau, 29 km north west of the city of Suwayda.
+According to the Syria Central Bureau of Statistics (CBS), Dama had a population of 1,799 in the 2004 census.
+Its inhabitants are predominantly Druze.

 History

 Dama and neighboring villages are thought to be the place where Saint Paul took refuge after escaping from Damascus.

 The village, like most of the villages in Jabal ad-Druze, was an old Roman location.
 Many of its houses are still in their original condition.
 The inhabitants are mostly Druze and their main occupation is agriculture.